OvercastNetwork/SportBukkit/README.md

 How To
 ------

-Initalize the Bukkit and Craftbukkit modules: `./init.sh`

-Apply the patches: `./applyPatches.sh`

-Compile SportBukkit: `./compile.sh`
+Build everything from scratch: `./build.sh`

-The SportBukkit binary will be located in build/CraftBukkit/target.
+*The SportBukkit binary will be located in build/CraftBukkit/target*

+Generate patched SportBukkit source code: `./prepare-build.sh` *Generated source will be in build/Bukkit and build/CraftBukkit*

+Compile SportBukkit from source: `./compile.sh`

+Rebuild SportBukkit patches from source: `./rebuild-patches.sh`

+Remove all generated files, **including the SportBukkit source**: `./clean.sh`